MarsgameJu/WindCloud/SECURITY.md

 ## Reporting a Vulnerability

-Create an Issue an write down the vulnability
+To report a vulnerability, please create an issue in this repository and provide detailed information about the vulnerability.
+Alternatively, you can send an email to [your-email@example.com] with the details.